Sudan-Digital-Archive/sudan-digital-archive-frontend/README.md

     - Add for updated home text
 - Sort types for production build
 - Per env config for backend urls
-- Tidy up filters and put in own component on archive page
-- Extract some kind of helper date function
-- Show timestamps the same way

 ## Local Development